strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

 (COMING SOON) In v5, Strapi will load every defined value from the `STRAPI_` environment namespace into the configuration, using underscore (\_) as the object delimiter.
 For example, if you define `STRAPI_ADMIN_APP_KEYS=abcd,efg` it will be available from `strapi.config.get('admin.app.keys')` as `['abcd', 'efg']`

+Along with that feature, all configuration values will become case-insensitive.
+That is, accessing `strapi.config.get('admin.App.Keys')` will return the same value as `strapi.config.get('admin.app.keys')`.

 ## Base Strapi Configurations

 The following are considered 'base' Strapi configurations and a description of what each file contains is given, so that new settings can be placed in the appropriate place.